boylesoftware/x2node-records/README.md

 At the minimum, every record type definition contains a `properties` attribute, which is an object that provides *property definitions*.
 The keys in the `properties` object are the property names and the values are objects that define the corresponding properties.
 Every property definition has a `valueType` attribute that defines the property value type.
 Structurally, a property can be *scalar*, which means it has a single value, an *array*, represented by a JSON array, or a *map*, represented by a JSON object.
 Array and map properties are sometimes called *collection* properties to distinguish them from the scalar properties.

-A property definition can be *optional* or *required*.
+A property can be *optional* or *required*.
 When a property is optional it means a record does not have to have a value for that property.
-By default, scalar properties are required and array and map properties are optional (meaning they can be empty).
-To override the defaults, a property definition can have a Boolean attribute `optional` that explicitely specifies the optionality.
+By default, scalar properties are required and array and map properties are optional (meaning they can be empty or absent altogether).
+To override the defaults, a property definition can have a Boolean attribute `optional` that explicitly specifies the optionality.

+Also, a property can be *modifiable* or *read-only*.
+If a property is not modifiable it does not mean it is immutable.
+It only means that its value cannot be changed directly and explicitely.
+The property modifiability may be used by other modules to enforce or hint certain logic.
+By default, id and view properties are assumed to be read-only and all other properties are assumed to be modifiable.
+To override the defaults, a property definition can include a Boolean attribute `modifiable` that explicitly specifies the modifiability.

 A record type definition can also have a `factory` attribute, in which case it is a function that is used by the framework (and perhaps the application as well) whenever it needs to create a new instance of the record type.
 The function takes no arguments and the record type descriptor object (described later) is provided to it as `this`.
 For example: